sumeetdas/fuml/README.md

     fruits.apple.(weight in grams) = 85
     ```

-    * If the nested property does not exist, it should result in an error.
+    * If the nested property does not exist, it should result in an error during deserialization.

 * Nested records.
 Example:
     ```fuml